Learn

 4. Institutional scholarship offers come after college acceptances, which is late in the year.
 So if you don’t get any or enough aid, you’ve squandered time and opportunities to apply for private scholarships.

-5. If your EFC is too high to qualify you for any federal aid (grants, WS, loans) or if you only qualify for loans, you’ve got nothing to lose by applying for private scholarships.
+5. If your SAI is too high to qualify you for any federal aid (grants, WS, loans) or if you only qualify for loans, you’ve got nothing to lose by applying for private scholarships.

 6. Private scholarships are stackable (can be added to each other) and portable (can go anywhere), unlike most institutional scholarships.

-*If you know your EFC ahead of Oct.
+*If you know your SAI ahead of Oct.
 1st, the FAFSA opening filing date, and you realize you won’t qualify for need-based aid, then you can start the private scholarship search process sooner to get a jump on the competition.
-This is why it’s imperative to figure out what your estimated EFC will be as soon as midway through sophomore year in high school—and no later than junior year.
+This is why it’s imperative to figure out what your estimated SAI will be as soon as midway through sophomore year in high school—and no later than junior year.

 Can a College Take Away Your Scholarship?